Metropolitan Pavilion: 125 W 18th St, SYMPOSIUM + Methods+Materials Sponsor Gallery

 Facades today express themselves in a dynamic way; architecturally through the spatial experience, culturally through image-making and technically through building performance.
 Join 3XN founder Kim Nielsen as he explores the cultural, technical and transformational power of performative facades.

-New York City’s architectural landscape is the sum of its parts; a vast collection of styles and epochs jostle and meld together to form an ever dynamic assemblage.
-This panel will bring together experts in contextual and bespoke design, Morris Adjmi of Morris Adjmi Architects and Vivian Lee of Woods Bagot, in a presentation and discussion of the steps required for successful project delivery in this area.
+This panel brings together experts in contextual and bespoke design, Morris Adjmi of Morris Adjmi Architects and Vivian Lee of Woods Bagot, in a presentation and discussion of the steps required for successful project delivery in for New York City and beyond.
 Each will hone in on material selection and the maximization of design-assist capabilities to design unique projects that establish a presence amongst the crowd.

 Our firm spotlight highlights the work of Jesse Reiser and Nanako Umemoto of the internationally recognized and multidisciplinary design firm, Reiser Umemoto.
 Presenting selected projects at a variety of scales, we will gain insight into their award winning design methodologies at the intersection of architecture, structure, and landscape as well urban strategies they employ from other domains that have historically been kept apart.

 Sustainability goals are often thrown to the wayside in discussions of affordable housing, and are cast as an unnecessary expenditure on a tight budget.
 But what if both could go hand in hand?
-This panel will dive into two projects, 425 Grand Concourse and Sendero Verde in East Harlem, that set a high benchmark for what can be achieved in scaled up Passive House design.
+This panel will dive into three projects, 425 Grand Concourse, Sendero Verde in East Harlem, and the Pirelli Building that set a high benchmark for what can be achieved in scaled up Passive House design.
 The panel will include industry leaders Gary Handel, William Zoefller and Lois Arena of Steven Winter Associates, and John Woefling of Dattner Architects.